OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-16.md

 ## 1 Chronicles 16:27

 > Splendour and majesty are before Him,
-> Strength and joy are in His dwelling.
+> Strength and joy are in His place of dwelling.

 ---